- 1. Frog and Toad Are Friends by Arnold Lobel

 Related Reading: Free Online Classic Storybooks for Kids

 15. Baloney and Friends by Greg Pizzoli

 Baloney and Friends is a graphic novel for young readers about a character named Baloney.
-The book has three mini tales for young readers: one about Baloney performing magic; another about his friends cheering him up when he’s feeling blue and the third about his bravery about swimming in the pool.
+The book has three mini tales for young readers: one about Baloney performing magic, another about his friends cheering him up when he’s feeling blue, and the third about his bravery in swimming in the pool.

 What kids will learn: The importance of good friends and being brave.

 16. Aunt Eater Loves a Mystery by Doug Cushman